AndrewLAtkinson/ERPSatelllite/README.md

 to list undetected servers :

-$ cat serverstatus | grep -B 10 no
+$ cat serverstatus | grep -B 8 '"no"'